 Now, you probably have quite a list of tasks, reminders and “stuff” on your agenda.
 So it’s time for some housekeeping.
 Go through your lists and move only those items, that definitely need to be taken care of today into today’s daily folder.
 Afterwards place all other items to the day or month on which you want to be reminded of it.
 You should now have a much more digestable workload for each day.

-Working with a tickler file
+Working with a tickler file system

 Every day, you only deal with those items that are on your list for today.
 Whenever something enters your inbox and you do not want to or cannot take care of it immediately, you place it to the appropriate folder.
 Thus, you can trust yourself to get back to it in due time, while getting it off your mind and freeing your mental capacity for the things that are important today.